 If you encounter another Rocket.Chat instance that is not hosted by us and which you think contains illegal or otherwise harmful content, we recommend you reach out to the administrator of that instance to moderate the related content.

-If you do not know who is your administrator, you can check the DNS records for contact information.
-For instances that are hosted by us, we can contact the administrator on behalf of you.
+If you do not know who your administrator is, you can check the DNS records for contact information.
+For instances that are hosted by us, we can contact the administrator on your behalf.
 We have published a tool where you can find out if a Rocket.Chat instance is hosted by us (server lookup).
 This is not always clear because no one is obliged to use the Rocket.Chat logo or name.

-As an ultimate resort, you may want to reach out to the law enforcement body in charge of investigating the potential offense in question.
+As an ultimate resort, you may want to contact the law enforcement body in charge of investigating the potential offense in question.
 They will tell you the legal remedies available and the potential next steps to take.

-For administrators: If you are an administrator, you might have an interest in moderating the content that users create or put in your instance.
+For administrators: If you are an administrator, you might be interested in moderating the content that users create or put in your instance.
 Notable features that can help you with that are:

 All of these features are optional to choose, so you have the total flexibility in what to apply in your specific case.
 Let us know which kind of features you are currently missing - but would find useful - by opening feature requests in our Github repository.